darajava/queuetube/README.md

 # youtube-smooth
-Make YouTube a little bit smoother
+Make YouTube a little bit smoother by being able to search in the background finally...